denodrivers/postgres/docs/README.md

   ```

 - Serializable: Just like the repeatable read mode, all external changes won't
   be visible until the transaction has finished.
-However this also prevents the
+However, this also prevents the
   current transaction from making persistent changes if the data they were
   reading at the beginning of the transaction has been modified (recommended)